badiaamakhlouf/MLOps_Guide/pages/testing_mlops.md

 - **Doctest:** validates code examples in documentation by running them as tests.
 - **Hypothesis:** a property-based testing library that generates test cases automatically based on specified properties.

+## 1.6- Challenges of Unit Testing in MLOps
+- **Dynamic Data:** machine learning pipelines often rely on real-world data that changes over time, making it harder to create static test cases.
+- **Non-deterministic Models:** some ML algorithms (e.g., neural networks) may produce slightly different results for the same inputs due to randomness, complicating testing.
+- **Complex Pipelines:** the interconnected nature of ML pipelines means functions often depend on outputs from previous stages, making isolation tricky.

 ## 2. Integration Tests in MLOps